ossianravn/markdown-mirror/README.md

 **Q5: How do I exclude a specific post?**
 - **A:** Use the meta box on the post editor screen to mark a post as excluded from the Markdown mirror.

+**Q6: Can I create Markdown versions of my category and tag pages?**
+- **A:** Yes!
+Go to **Settings → Markdown Mirror** and under "Include Content Types", check the boxes for "Category Archives" and "Tag Archives".
+Your taxonomy archives will then be available at URLs like `https://your-site.com/category/your-category.md`.

 ---